ACatThatPrograms/eth-adapter/README.md

 #### **updateEthereumBalance(accountIdx: int)**

-Updates the ethAdapter.balances state with the latest ETH balance for a given address
+Updates the ethAdapter.balances state with the latest ETH balance for a connected address

 #### **signSimpleStringMsg(msg: string)**